 You pray for a good day.
-You bargain with God … just like Kayla did before Shadow Day at the High School.
+Bargain with God … just like Kayla did before Shadow Day at the High School.
 You need something to go your way, something good – just this once.

 Olivia “gets” her.
-Olivia likes her.
+It’s really cool that Olivia likes her.
 She’s encouraging and wants to help.
 But, Olivia’s also too young to realize that Kayla needs protecting from her friend Riley (Daniel Zolgahdri), who offers to drive Kayla home.

 Kayla wants him to like her too.
 When he stops on a dark street and gets into the back seat, challenging her to play “Truth or Dare,” she’s stuck.